qdcmedia123/fbi-wanted-ws/README.md

 - Keep evaluating the state of application
 - Brute Force Attack Prevention, Too many request
 - Avoid DOS attacks by explicitly setting when a process should crash
+- While Developing pipeline creating github action and running testing and apply all Kubernetes setting from github
 - etc

 ### Request